Ellen White's Bible Omissions

 Ellen White omitted a very important part of the verse: "and few men left."
 The reason it was omitted is because it contradicts the Seventh-day Adventist [SDA] doctrine that the entire earth is depopulated of all humans during the Millennium.

-On the very same page, Mrs. White makes another omission:
+On the very same page, Mrs. White makes another omission, quoting two verses in Zechariah to prove her point about the total depopulation of the earth:

 'And this shall be the plague wherewith the Lord will smite all the people that have fought against Jerusalem; Their flesh shall consume away while they stand upon their feet, and their eyes shall consume away in their holes, and their tongue shall consume away in their mouth.
 And it shall come to pass in that day, that a great tumult from the Lord shall be among them; and they shall lay hold everyone on the hand of his neighbor, and his hand shall rise up against the hand of his neighbor.'
 Zechariah 14:12, 13.

-Mrs. White is using these verses in Zechariah as proof that the earth is totally depopulated after the return of Christ.
-However, three verses later, the passage says that the nations of the earth are not totally annihilated.
-Zechariah explicitly teaches that there will be people alive upon the earth during the Millennium:
+However, three verses later, the passage in Zechariah says that the nations of the earth are not totally annihilated.
+Zechariah explicitly teaches that people will be alive upon the earth during the Millennium:

 And it shall come to pass, [that] every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the LORD of hosts, and to keep the feast of tabernacles (Zech.
 14:16).

 These examples demonstrate that Ellen White cunningly quoted partial verses to prove twisted SDA theology regarding the Millennium.
-Quoting the remaining portion would shown the meaning to be quite the opposite.
+Quoting the remaining portion shows the meaning to be quite the opposite.

 Omission #2 - SDAs Cannot Eat Animal Fat